MarcinOrlowski/laravel-api-response-builder/docs/config.md

 ```

 `debug_key` - name of the JSON key trace data should be put under when in `debug` node.

-	/**
-	 * When ExceptionHandler kicks in and this is set to @true,
+When `ExceptionHandler` kicks with debug mode enabled, returned JSON structure would
-	 * then returned JSON structure will contain additional debug data
-	 * with information about class name, file name and line number.
+contain additional debug data with information about class name, file name and line number:
-	 */

 ```json
 {